Reuven Elbaz: Personal life

-In 2012, Forbes Israel ranked Elbaz as one of the top 10 wealthiest rabbis in Israel, with personal wealth estimated at 40 million NIS.
+In 2012, Forbes Israel ranked Rav Elbaz as one of the top 10 wealthiest rabbis in Israel, with personal wealth estimated at 40 million NIS.

 Works

-Shiurim (Torah lectures) by Elbaz are available online on beinenu.com.
+Shiurim (Torah lectures) by Rav Elbaz are available online on beinenu.com.
 His derashot (commentaries) on the Torah have been collected into multi-volume sets under the series name Moshcheni Acharecha, published by Yefe Nof: